-If the target time is not reached, the announced target flight time can not be changed.
+If the target time is not reached, the announced target flight time cannot be changed.
 The competitor may try to reach the announced target flight time until the end of the working time.
-Towards the end of the working time, the competitor must still announce a real time specified in minutes and/or seconds.
-Calling only "until the end of the working time" is not permitted.
+For the competitors last flight he may announce "end of working time".
+For this specific call, the competitor has ONLY one attempt.

-The target time must be announced clearly in the official contest language or alternatively shown to the timekeeper in written numbers (e g 2:38) by the competitor's helper.
+The target time must be announced clearly in the official contest language or alternatively shown to the timekeeper in written numbers (e g 2:38) by the competitor's helper immediately after the launch.
+If the competitor calls "end of working time" the competitor's helper writes the letter "W".